metricshilab/manual/deployment.md

-await Ting Hin to contriute.
+await Ting Hin to contribute.
+Use Heroku as an example.

-use Heroku as an example.
+## Future work

-In the future, perhaps Zt will also add a bit about experience at AWS.
+In the future, perhaps Zt will add a bit about experience at AWS.